37 setup

 S,G/-/-

-search path for dialog, module, interface and binary files for imports with use
+Access and set search path used for dialog, module, interface and binary files for imports with use

 .terminal